KirillSharafutdinov/revilio-ios/README.md

   - Microphone access (for speech recognition)
   - Speech recognition

-> **Note:** The included ML models (YOLOv8, YOLO11) may need to be processed by Xcode on first build, which can take several minutes depending on your machine's performance.

 ## 📱 How to Use

 Revilio is designed with simplicity and accessibility in mind.
 Here's how to use each of the three core features: